 - Less of a feeling of well being

-- Sagging of muscles and breasts- but this usually doesn’t start until the late 40’s
+- Sagging of muscles and breasts (usually doesn’t start until the late 40’s)

 Age 30-40 in Women

 Progesterone deficiency is the great masquerader.
 It can cause sleep issues which then decrease your energy levels.
-It can decrease serotonin levels which make you crabby 1/2 the month, or you can feel anxious (low GABA) and/or depressed.
-You can have some minor memory issues such as name recall, and some concentration issues.
+It can decrease serotonin levels which make you irritable, anxious (low GABA) and/or depressed.
+You may experience minor memory issues such as name recall, and some concentration issues too.
 Peri-menopause may start as early as 25!
 Mood swings and PMDD may be other symptoms.
 However, typically this starts around 40.

-Drops in testosterone in women are often responsible for a decreased sex drive and tend to occur after we see a drop in progesterone; usually when you are in your 40’s but possibly prior.
+A decrease in testosterone in women is often responsible for a decreased sex drive and tends to occur after we see a drop in progesterone; usually when you are in your 40’s but possibly prior.

-“Low-T” can be caused by a variety of factors.
-Real “andropause” is typically is a drop in testosterone occurring usually in men in their 50’s, but it can occur earlier.
-However non-andropause induced “low-T” needs a bit of investigation.
+A variety of factors can cause “Low-T.” Real “andropause” is typically a drop in testosterone usually occurring in men in their 50’s; It can happen earlier though.
+However, non-andropause induced “low-T” needs a bit of investigation.

 Low testosterone levels can be caused by rough sports with knocks to the head or groin.
-It can be caused by previous use of testosterone for body-building purposes with disruption of the normal pituitary-testicular axis.
-It can be caused by testicular tumors or varicoceles.
-It should nevertheless be evaluated by a Specialist; not a counselor in a “hormone mill.”
+It can be caused by previous use of testosterone for bodybuilding purposes with disruption of the normal pituitary-testicular axis.
+Additionally, testicular tumors or varicoceles can also cause it.
+Nevertheless, have a Specialist do an evaluation; not a counselor in a “hormone mill.”

-Testosterone deficiency can also cause memory issues, mood issues, and sleep issues, usually resulting in unrefreshed sleep.
+Testosterone deficiency can also cause memory, mood, and sleep issues, usually resulting in unrefreshed sleep.

-Energy is also impacted as well, with an all-day feeling of sluggishness, which includes lack of drive, inability to “get going” on an exercise regimen, and loss of muscle mass.
+Energy is also impacted as well, with an all-day feeling of sluggishness, which includes lack of drive, inability to start an exercise regimen, and loss of muscle mass.

-Libido is down of course and erectile dysfunction is possible but (believe it or not) usually not due to having a low level of testosterone.
-If you have “E.D.” it’s more often from vascular disease and/or a high glucose level-so get that checked out.
+Libido is down, and erectile dysfunction is possible, but (believe it or not) it’s usually not due to having a low level of testosterone.
+If you have “E.D.”, more often it’s from vascular disease and/or high glucose levels.